department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/standard-claims.md

 <br>

-### When do I need to turn in my evidence to support my standard claim?
+### When do I need to turn in my evidence to support my standard disability claim?

 You’ll need to turn in the information and evidence as soon as you can.